HeatherLTE/awaca_field_scripts/mira/README.md

 ### In rsync_recent_mrr2mira.sh
 - mrr ip
 - check paths

+### In push_quicklooks_epfl.sh
+- site
+Note that this script is a 'backup' for the script running on ltesrv5 that pulls quicklooks from the mira, in case the reverse ssh tunnel breaks.
+Also note that this script is important for dmc as the tunnel does not stay open.
+Could increase time frequency of crontab for dmc.

 ### In the quicklooks scripts
 - check paths in plot_mira_quicklooks.py and plot_mrr_quicklooks.py